VaibhavDhariwal8/artsy/README.md

-# Artsy - NFT Marketplace & Art Auction Platform
+# Artsy - Art Auction Platform

 A modern, production-ready NFT marketplace and art auction platform built with React, Node.js, and PostgreSQL.